dahlsailrunner/knowyourtoolset-blog/content/2016/12/typescript-bootstrap-and-kendo-ui-for-jquery-a-powerful-triple-threat.md

 * Strong design-time IntelliSense and error-checking through the use of TypeScript, plus a great debugging experience

 {{% notice note Note %}}
 This post is not an exhaustive exploration of all of the themes, components, or capabilities of ANY of the technologies involved, but should serve as a good launching platform for you.
-For more information on each of the different libraries and how to dig deeper, see the “Know Your Resources” section below.
+For more information on each of the different libraries and how to dig deeper, see [Know Your Resources]({{< ref "#know-your-resources" >}}) below.
 {{% /notice %}}

-# Setup
+## Setup
 Ultimately, you can perform the setup however you want.
 At some point, you need the following libraries in your project:

 * jQuery (I’m using 3.1.1 in this post)